 If your account is partially (or fully) funded using a debit or credit card (and not a bank account) then PayPal charges 2.9% of the transaction plus a fixed fee.
 This charge depends on the currency of that recipient’s country.
 Therefore, it’s much cheaper to use a PayPal account that is linked to a bank account, rather than a line of credit.

 Western Union has been around since the 19th century and was known for sending and receiving telegrams.
 Today, it’s a major player in the wire transfer market and is available in 200 countries with 130+ currencies.

 The fees will vary depending on how you send money.
 If you are using a credit or debit card and sending money to someone’s bank account, Western Union charges up to $10 per transaction.
 Additionally, some major banks in other countries are not supported.
 When you use a credit or debit card and wire the money to another Western Union location, the fee is cut in half to $5.

 If speed is required, Western Union may not be the best option.
 If you send an international transfer to a bank account, it can take anywhere from 4 to 8 days.
 If you send it to a local Western Union branch, it can take just minutes.

-Another great option to avoid high bank fees is TransferWise.
+Another great option to avoid high bank fees is Wise (rebranded from TransferWise).
 While many banks offer competitive fees, they typically give you poor exchange rates.
 If you also factor in the extra international SWIFT fees, the amount charged can be overwhelming.